 The Causeway, Billingham Town Centre, TS23 2LJ

-If you would like to enrol your child onto the Tees Active learn to swim programme, please complete this short form and a member of the team will be in touch.
-Please provide the dates, times and venues that you are able to attend so that we can find the most suitable space.
-We will add you to a waiting list if your requested days and times are not available and will be in touch once a space becomes available.
+If you would like to register your interest for your child to join the Tees Active Learn to Swim Scheme, please complete this short form and our team will email you as soon as a suitable place becomes available.
+Please provide the dates, times and venues that you are able to attend so that we can notify you with the most suitable spaces.

 Find out more about how Tees Active are working with partners to drive positive change in the community.